-Having returned Scott Wayland’s pre-cut Dalek that was used in Asylum of the Daleks and Day of the Doctor, Real SFX’s Danny Hargreaves turned once again to This Planet Earth.
-He had in his possession the grime covered prop that TPE had made for Day of the Doctor but elected to have another built by them.
+Having returned Scott Wayland’s pre-cut Dalek that was used in Asylum of the Daleks and Day of the Doctor, Real SFX’s Danny Hargreaves turned again to This Planet Earth for a prop to utilise.
+He had in his possession the grime covered prop that TPE had made for Day of the Doctor but elected to have another built.
 When he received it, he set about cutting it up in much the same way as Wayland’s prop had been.
 It was filled with a number of cables and some lightweight debris and fluid that could be thrown clear to make the explosions look more spectacular.

 The Dalek was blown apart a number of times and filmed from several angles.
 This gave the director the ability to give the impression a larger number of Daleks had been destroyed.
 The prop was sturdy enough to be retained by RealSFX for future use.

 For the aftermath of the battle, several of the specially damaged skirts made for Asylum of the Daleks were arranged around the set.
-The shoulders of NSDAD1 were could also been seen placed on the floor.
+The shoulders of NSDAD1 could also be seen placed on the floor.

 Model Daleks had been used very successfully in Day of the Doctor and Time of the Doctor thanks to Mike Tucker and his team at ‘The Model Unit’.
 In those cases Character Options 18″ Toy Daleks had been used and in the case of Time of the Doctor, they had been specially modified versions to make them even more accurate.
 The team at Cardiff decided that several sequences in Into The Dalek could also be created with models.